3. Carbon sequestration

 Calculating the carbon stock at the start of the project

-- For litter and deadwood - It is unlikely that this carbon pool, or changes to it, will be significant.
+- For litter and deadwood - It is unlikely that this carbon pool or changes to it will be significant.

 Calculating changes to the baseline scenario over the project duration

-If likely to be significant (i.e. ≥ 5% of the project carbon sequestration over the duration of the project), projects need to calculate how carbon stocks on the site would have changed over the project duration had the project not gone ahead (the 'baseline' or 'business as usual' scenario).
 The baseline scenario is conservative by accounting for sequestration but not emissions.
 This means the net carbon sequestration (project sequestration minus baseline) will not be more than the actual sequestration of the ecosystem.

-For tree biomass In the baseline scenario, any trees already present on the site will continue to accumulate carbon without the project going ahead and this should be accounted for.
+For tree biomass.
+In the baseline scenario, any trees already present on the site will continue to accumulate carbon without the project going ahead and this should be accounted for.
 This can be done by:

-- assessing the density of trees present and their current age
+o Assessing the density of trees present and their current age

-- converting this to an equivalent area of woodland of a given age at a given planting spacing
+o Converting this to an equivalent area of woodland of a given age at a given planting spacing

-For litter and deadwood It is unlikely that this carbon pool, or changes to it, will be significant.
-Projects can assume that in the baseline scenario there is no change over time to this carbon pool.
+- For litter and deadwood.
+It is unlikely that this carbon pool or changes to it will be significant.
+Projects can assume that, in the baseline scenario, there is no change over time to this carbon pool.

-For non-tree biomass In the baseline scenario, non-tree biomass could accumulate or it could be in equilibrium over the project duration (in which case no changes over time will be accountable).
+- For non-tree biomass.
+In the baseline scenario, non-tree biomass could accumulate or it could be in equilibrium over the project duration (in which case no changes over time will be accountable).
 This depends largely on the type of vegetation present.
 Crops and established grass can be assumed to be in equilibrium and therefore there will be no change over the project duration in the carbon stock of non-tree biomass.
 However, other biomass may still be growing and sequestering carbon and projects should account for the change to the carbon stock over the duration of the project.
 Projects should refer to the IPCC 2003 Good Practice Guide for LULUCF.

 3.2 Carbon leakage